Conscious Community Solutions

-You can begin your journey in the Conscious Community Living Program by participating in the Cities of Light Internship (karma yoga) Program.
-Those in the Cities of Light Program participate each week in an evening class or satsang – which literally means fellowship of truth – where together we study the universal teachings of Self-realization.
-There are numerous other opportunities, both formal and informal, for learning including the chance to participate for free or very minimal cost, in many of the retreat programs happening on campus.
+You can begin your journey in the Cities of Light Program by participating in the Internship (karma yoga) Program.
+Those in the Internship Program are offered classes or satsang – which literally means fellowship of truth – where together we study the universal teachings of Self-realization.
+For those who feel empowered and enriched by these teachings and want to continue to create community around these principles and values, the Cities of Light Program is the next step.

 Our center is a place of learning and connection, inwardly with the Divine through the practice of meditation and yoga, and then expressed outwardly in our shared activities: vegetarian meals, service, classes, and recreation.